bedops/bedops/docs/content/reference/file-management/conversion/bam2starchcluster.rst

 Dependencies
 ============

-This ``python`` shell script is dependent upon the installation of `SAMtools <http://samtools.sourceforge.net/>`_ and Python, version 2.6.2 or greater (and less than Python3).
-It also requires a computational grid that is managed with Sun Grid Engine 6.1u5 (or higher).
+This shell script is dependent upon a working computational grid that is managed with Sun Grid Engine 6.1u5 (or higher).

 ======
 Source